Commitment to Conservation

 Whales can’t attend policy hearings or submit comment letters, so the PWWA represents their interests, and the interests of other Salish Sea wildlife, whenever possible.

-Whether it’s helping to establish safer shipping lanes, identifying potential impacts of proposed construction projects, pushing for stronger law enforcement presence around whales, or lobbying for increased habitat conservation and restoration efforts, the PWWA works hard to ensure that this ecosystem and its inhabitants are protected not just now, but for many generations to come.
+Whether it’s advocating for more effective regulations, identifying potential impacts of proposed development projects, or pushing for increased habitat conservation and restoration, the PWWA works hard to ensure that this ecosystem and its inhabitants are protected not just now, but for many generations to come.

-There are numerous groups working hard to protect the wildlife of the Pacific Northwest through research, restoration, and outreach.
+There are many groups working hard to protect the wildlife of Washington and British Columbia through research, restoration, and outreach.
 Many of them are small, non-profit organizations that rely on the generous donations of others.
-Since our inception, PWWA member companies have donated millions of dollars toward Salish Sea research and conservation.
+Since our inception, PWWA members have donated millions of dollars toward research and conservation.

-Below are just a few of the many organizations that PWWA members have collaborated with.
-Their work includes studying endangered Southern Resident killer whales, restoring salmon spawning habitat, reducing the threat of ship strike, rescuing and rehabilitating marine mammals, and more:
+Above are just a few of the many organizations that PWWA members have collaborated with over the last 30+ years.
+Their work includes studying endangered Southern Resident killer whales, restoring salmon spawning habitat, reducing the threat of ship strike, rescuing and rehabilitating marine mammals, and more.